-My inspection of some internal wall surfaces was restricted due to the size and position of furnishings.
+My inspection of boundary walls was restricted due to shrubbery and vegetation growth.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.